nmattei/cmps3160/syllabus.md

 ### Code of Academic Conduct and Academic Integrity
 This course will follow Tulane's Code of Academic Conduct.
 Cheating will be reported to the Associate Dean of Newcomb-Tulane College.
 Discussion is encouraged.
 However, what you turn in must be your own.
 You may not read another classmate’s solutions or copy a solution from the web.  **I will be running checks on the code turned in for plagiarism.
 If plagiarism is detected the minimum penalty is a 0 on the assignment and being reported, however, you may automatically fail this course at the discretion of the instructor or Honor Board.**

+For more information about the honor board process and the code of academic conduct please see the [NTC Academic Integrity Website](https://college.tulane.edu/academics/academic-integrity).

 To be more clear (text from Hal Daumé III): **Any assignment or exam that is handed in must be your own work (unless otherwise stated).
 However, talking with one another to understand the material better is strongly encouraged.** Recognizing the distinction between cheating and cooperation is very important.
 If you copy someone else's solution, you are cheating.
 If you let someone else copy your solution, you are cheating (this includes posting solutions online in a public place).
 If someone dictates a solution to you, you are cheating.